shahinashamshodova/AlgoProject/README.md

 # AlgoProject

-The aim of this project was to apply graph algorithms to find shortest paths in a transport network of Vancouver.
+The aim of this project was to apply graph algorithms to:
+* find shortest paths in the transport network of Vancouver
+* efficiently search bus stop names
+* efficiently search for trips given an arrival time

 ### Shortest Path Functionality

 I decided to use Dijkstra with Adjacency Matrix Graph Representation.